typelevel/typelevel.github.com/posts/2019-01-30-cats-ecosystem-community-survey-results.md

 #### Results:
 ![6](/img/media/2018-survey/xGjcmj6.png)
 #### Our Read:
-While most people are neutral on this one, there are significantly more users (14.2%) that would benefit from a Scalacheck 1.14 upgrade than those that would suffer (1%).
+While most people are neutral on this one, there are significantly more users (14.2%) who would benefit from a Scalacheck 1.14 upgrade than those who would suffer (1%).

 <br /><br /><br />